tremor-rs/tremor-www-docs/docs/artefacts/preprocessors.md

 # Preprocessors

 Preprocessors operate on the raw data stream and transform it.
-They are executed before data reaches the codec and do not know or care about tremors internal representation.
+They are run before data reaches the codec and do not know or care about tremors internal representation.

 Online codecs, preprocessors can be chained to perform multiple operations in succession.